If you're using a free version of Fleet, you can access free community support by opening an issue in the Fleet GitHub repository.

 - In-depth technical support -> the CS team with L2 oncall technician.

 - Expert product and service support -> the CS team liaises with L2 and L3 on-call technicians.

 If possible, the resulting solution should be more straightforward in each case in the documentation and/or the FAQs.

 The support process is accomplished via on-call rotation and the weekly on-call retro meeting.

-The on-call engineer is responsible for responding to technical Slack comments, Slack threads, and GitHub issues raised by customers and the community which cannot handled by the Customer Success team.
+The on-call engineer holds responsibility for responses to technical Slack comments, Slack threads, and GitHub issues raised by customers and the community, which the Customer Success team cannot handle.